-The quickest and easiest way to get to Mexico is to fly.
-If you’re willing to have your journey take a little longer, it is also possible to travel overland from the US via train, bus or car, or by water – several cruise lines stop along the country’s Pacific and (to a lesser extent) Caribbean coasts.
+Bordered by countries in both North and South America, there are many options for getting to Mexico.
+The quickest and easiest way to get to Mexico is to fly, though it is also possible to travel overland from the US via train, bus or car, or by water for cruise passengers.

-To some extent, airfares to Mexico depend on the season.
-Ticket prices to Mexico City and other non-resort destinations show little, if any, fluctuation.
-Some fares, though, especially to resort areas, do vary; they tend to be highest around Easter, from early June to mid-September and at Christmas and New Year.
-Prices may drop during the “shoulder” seasons – mid-September to early November and mid-April to early June – and the best deals are usually available during the low season (November to April, excluding Christmas and New Year).
-Flying at weekends can also sometimes add to round-trip fares; the round-trip prices quoted here assume midweek travel and include tax.
+Airfares to Mexico tend to be highest around Easter; from early June to mid-September; and at Christmas and New Year.
+Prices may drop during the “shoulder” seasons – mid-September to early November and mid-April to early June.
+The best Mexico travel deals are usually available during the low season (November to April, excluding Christmas and New Year).
+Find out more about about the best time to visit Mexico.

 There are fewer direct scheduled flights from Canada to Mexico, although Air Canada flies to Mexico City from Toronto and Vancouver, and Aeroméxico flies there from Montréal.
 Air Canada also serves Cancún from Toronto and Montréal.
-However, the biggest choice of direct flights is offered by WestJet, which does not serve Mexico City, but does have flights to Cancún and several other beach resorts from a number of Canadian airports, supplemented in some cases by Sunwing, Air Transat and winter charter flights.
-Flying via the US expands your options further.
+However, the biggest choice of direct flights is offered by WestJet, which does not serve Mexico City, but does have flights to Cancún and several other beach resorts.
 Typical lowest high-season round-trip fares to Mexico City or Cancún cost around Can$530–600 from Toronto, Can$550–620 from Montreal or Can$700–800 from Vancouver.

 Flights from the UK and Ireland

-Coming from the UK, BA has direct scheduled flights from London to Mexico City and Cancún; Virgin has direct flights to Cancún.
-There are also (generally cheaper) charter flights to Cancún from Gatwick, Birmingham and Manchester with Thomson and Thomas Cook.
+BA has direct scheduled flights from London to Mexico City and Cancún; Virgin has direct flights to Cancún.
+There are also (generally cheaper) charter flights to Cancún from Gatwick, Birmingham and Manchester with Thomson.
 Flying from anywhere else in the UK or Ireland, or to any other destination in Mexico, you will have to change planes somewhere.

 US passenger train services reach the border at El Paso, on the LA–Dallas line.
-El Paso is served by Amtrak’s Sunset Limited service three times weekly from New Orleans, Houston, Tucson and LA.
+El Paso is served by Amtrak’s Sunset Limited service from New Orleans, Houston, Tucson and LA.
 The Sunset Limited also picks up Amtrak’s Texas Eagle (from Chicago, St Louis, Little Rock and Dallas) overnight at San Antonio.
-The journey takes just over sixteen hours from LA, nineteen and a half from Houston, or – including an eight-hour layover in San Antonio – 26.5 hours from Dallas and 48.5 hours from Chicago.
+The journey takes just over 16 hours from LA, 19.5 hours from Houston, or – including an eight-hour layover in San Antonio – 26.5 hours from Dallas and 48.5 hours from Chicago.

 US bus travel is pretty grim compared to the relative comfort of Amtrak, but you have a wider range of US border posts to choose from.
-Count on at least 52 hours’ journey time from New York to El Paso, or twelve hours from San Francisco to Tijuana – and at least a further day’s travel from either point to Mexico City.
+Count on at least 52 hours’ journey time from New York to El Paso or 12 hours from San Francisco to Tijuana – and at least a further day’s travel from either point to Mexico City.

-Greyhound (1 800 231 2222 or 1 214 849 8100) runs regularly to all the major border crossings.
+Greyhound runs regularly to all the major border crossings.
 Some of their buses will also take you over the frontier to a Mexican bus station, which saves a lot of hassle.
 Greyhound agents abroad should be able to reserve your through tickets with their Mexican counterparts, which is even more convenient but involves pre-planning.
 Additionally, many Mexican bus companies cross the border into the US, so that you can pick up a bus to Mexico City as far north as Houston or LA.

-More countercultural, and arguably better value, are overland tours from San Francisco with Green Tortoise Adventure Travel (1 800 867 8647).
-Converted school buses provide reasonably comfortable transport and sleeping space for up to 35 people; the clientele comes from all over the world, and communal alfresco cooking is the rule.
+More countercultural, and arguably better value, are overland tours from San Francisco with Green Tortoise Adventure Travel.
+Converted school buses provide reasonably comfortable transport and sleeping space for up to 35 people.

 Taking your own car into Mexico will obviously give you a great deal more freedom, but it’s an option fraught with complications.
 Aside from border formalities, you’ll also have to contend with the state of the roads, the style of driving and the quality of the fuel.